Famous Egypt landmarks that unarguably will make your trip to Egypt unforgettable!

-The maritime route from Europe to India and the western Pacific is shortened by opening the canal since the South Atlantic ocean and South Indian ocean are skipped on the route.
+The maritime route from Europe to India and the western Pacific is shortened by opening the canal since the South Atlantic Ocean and South Indian Ocean are skipped on the route.
 The canal was opened in 1869.

-Suez Canal stretches from the town of Port Said to the town of Suez.
+The Suez Canal stretches from the town of Port Said to the town of Suez.